bleroy/3d-junkyard/misc-models/KeyboardTester/readme.md

 - DB15 at the bottom left of the board
 - USB-A connector to the right of the DB25 connector

-Don't solder the screen yet, as it's easier to do once the board is in the top half of the enclosure.
+Don't solder the display yet, as it's easier to do once the board is in the top half of the enclosure.

 ### The enclosure